-Third Quarter: V30B Fourth Quarter: None
+Third Quarter None Fourth Quarter None

-However, for the cases when only one badge exceeded a standard deviation of 1.4, the companion badges were available and were used for determining the quarterly doses.
+If one badge at a station exhibited a standard deviation greater than or equal to 3.5, then the reading of the companion badge at each location would be used to determine the quarterly exposure.
 The badges exceeding the self-imposed limit were visually inspected under a microscope and the glow curve and test results for the anneal data and the element correction factors were reviewed.
-No reason was evident for the high standard deviation.
+No reason was found for the high standard deviations.
+A major advantage of the OSL badge is that it can be read multiple times.
+A new practice was employed in 2011 to reread any environmental badges that yielded a standard deviation $\geq$ 3.5.
+The readings with the lower standard deviation would be reported.